NAME

 Math::Angle defines objects which represent angles.
 It was written to try to prevent the problems I kept encountering in forgetting to convert angles between radians and degrees.

-Thus an angle may be defined in terms of radians, degrees or grads, and then used in trigonometric expressions without concern for conversion between units.
+Thus an angle may be defined in terms of radians, degrees, hours, grads, or turns, and then used in trigonometric expressions without concern for conversion between units.

 The standard trigonometric functions available in Raku can all be used as either methods on the Math::Angle object, or as functions with the Math::Angle object as argument.